Guillaume Stéphan

 Guillaume Stéphan (born 10 September 1982) is a French former professional footballer.
 A midfielder, he spent two seasons with Tours FC in Ligue 2 and Championnat National after playing for the reserves of Ligue 1 sides En Avant de Guingamp (2003 to 2004) and Paris Saint-Germain (2002 to 2003).

 Personal life

-Gullaume Stéphan is the brother of Julien Stéphan and the son of Guy Stéphan, both also former footballers.
+Guillaume Stéphan is the brother of Julien Stéphan and the son of Guy Stéphan, both also former footballers.